Rosefae/webnovel-template/README.md

 * `numberStyle` (optional)
 * `mirrors` (optional)

-The reading order of your chapters will be determined by the `number` values. i.e. chapter 1 should be given the number "1".
+The `number` attribute is the chapter number, i.e. chapter 1 should be given the number "1".
+This number must be unique.
+The reading order of your chapters will be determined by the `number` values.

 The filename of each chapter can be arbitrary, as they will all output to `read/[number]/`.